sashianl/sample_service/README.md

  }
 ```

-If the metadata is incorrect, the validator should [TODO currently requires throwing an exception,
+If the metadata is incorrect, the validator should return an error message as a string.
+Otherwise
-which means the validator has to import the server code.
-Change to returning an error string.]
+it should return `None` unless the validator cannot validate the metadata due to some

-If the validator cannot validate the metadata due to some uncontrollable error (e.g. it can't
+uncontrollable error (e.g. it can't connect to an external server after a reasonable timeout),
-connect to an external server after a reasonable timeout), it should throw an exception.
+in which case it should throw an exception.

 [TODO redo validator configuration to pull a yaml file from a url rather than using catalog
  params and document here]